streamich/freestyler/README.md

 **Fourth generation**

-Just like 3rd generation libraries, fourth generation React styling libraries also emit CSS into DOM `<style>` tags, but the styles are *dynamic*, i.e. the CSS changes when `props` or `state` of you component changes.
+Just like 3rd generation libraries, fourth generation React styling libraries also emit CSS into DOM `<style>` tags, but the styles are *dynamic*, i.e. the CSS changes when `props` or `state` of your component changes.

 *Notable examples*: